dmitrysamodurov/Aspose.Email-Documentation/net/developer-guide/working-with-outlook-storage-files/read-and-convert-outlook-ost-file/_index.md

 - [Get Messages Information from an Outlook PST File](/email/net/working-with-messages-in-a-pst-file/#get-messages-information-from-an-outlook-pst-file)
 - [Extract Messages from Outlook PST File and Save to Disk or Stream in MSG Format](/email/net/working-with-messages-in-a-pst-file/#extracting-messages-form-pst-files)
 - [Access Contact Information from Outlook PST File and Save to Disk in MSG Format](/email/net/working-with-contacts-in-pst-file/#save-contacts-information-from-pst-file-in-msg-format)

+## **Converting PST to OST**

+Conversion from PST to OST is not supported by Aspose.Email because OST is always created by the Outlook when adding an account and synchronizing with the mail server.
+The difference between PST and OST files is that PST is only available locally.
+OST content is also available on the e-mail server.
+So there is no need to convert PST to OST for local use.
+But you can import PST into an existing account using the Import/Export wizard in Outlook.